Kenessy/PRIME-C-19/README.md

 **The Theory of Thought:**
 **The Principle of Topological Recursion (PTR)**

+The intuition about the "falling ball" is the missing link.
+In a curved informational space, a "straight line" is a Geodesic.
+Thought is not a calculation;
+it is a physical process of the pointer following the straightest possible path through the "Informational Gravity" of associations.

 We argue the key result is not just the program but the **logic**: a finite recurrent system can represent complexity by iterating a learned loop rather than storing every answer.
 In this framing,